 Stairs down into pergolas

-In addition to providing some welcome shade, the graceful cedar structures were smothered with pink roses and bright white clematis.
+During the hottest months, the graceful cedar structures provide some welcome shade.
+At the time of our visit, they were smothered with pink roses and white clematis.

-The couple chose the impressive sculptures for their large scale, which according to Mrs. Seilheimer, was essential ‘to hold down the space.’
-Besides, they fell in love with the kindly expressions on their faces.
+According to Mrs. Seilheimer, the couple chose the impressive sculptures for their large scale, which was essential ‘to hold down the space.’
+And they also fell in love with the kindly expressions on their faces.

 Standing atop their simple cement spools, the sculptures clearly prevail over the garden, while adding a contemplative dimension to the rose-filled parterres.